Study of the U.S. Institutes (SUSI) for Scholars

 Priority will be given to candidates who have firm plans to enhance, update or develop courses and/or educational materials with a U.S. studies focus or component; who have no prior or limited experience in the United States; and who have special interest in the program subject areas as demonstrated through past scholarship, accomplishments, and professional duties.

 Program Requirements and Restrictions: All participants are expected to participate fully in the program.
 The Institute is not a research program.
 Participants must attend all lectures and organized activities and complete assigned readings.
 Family members and/or friends may not accompany participants on any part of the program.
 Please note that Institute curriculum will not formally address teaching methodology and pedagogical methods.

-Study of the U.S. Institutes for Scholars will take place at various colleges, universities, and academic institutions throughout the United States over the course of six weeks beginning in or after June 2022.
+SUSI for Scholars will take place at various colleges, universities, and academic institutions throughout the United States over the course of five-to-six weeks beginning in or after June 2023.
 Each Institute includes a four-week academic residency component and up to two weeks of an integrated study tour to another region of the United States.

 Should health, safety, and travel conditions continue to pose significant challenges, the SUSI will pivot to a virtual format.
 The virtual program will consist of a minimum of 36 hours of required programming and will be a combination of synchronous and asynchronous learning.
 To the extent possible, the virtual programming will include lectures, small group discussions, videos, readings, panels, site visits, assignments, and individual and group activities.
 Participants are required to fully participate in the entire virtual program from their home location outside the United States

 - Application (DOCX 37 KB)